Are you having a hard time getting your partner to open up about sex?

 And at other times, you could be in a seasoned relationship and still feel uncomfortable discussing sex because you’re afraid you may be judged.

+Start slow, and take a few baby steps using these tips.
+And before you know it, you’ll feel closer to your partner.
 And your sex life will feel more awesome and fresh with every passing day!

 Surprisingly, most partners prefer to stay in the dark instead of hearing their partner’s confession about their kinky past.
 [Read: 6 things to keep in mind when you talk about your past relationships]

 If you’re sure your partner would be able to handle your past, slip a few details now and then and watch how they react to it over a couple of weeks.

 The third best time to talk about it is when the opportune moment crops up, either because of something a friend said or something you saw on the telly or in a magazine *or in Lovepanky!* [Read: 30 fun and sexy questions to keep the naughty spark alive in your relationship]

 If you’re feeling terribly awkward about the impending sexual conversation, talk about a *friend of yours* who likes a particular fantasy or has indulged in a particular sexual act.

 It’s easier to talk in third person, and if your partner likes the idea, you can always smile sheepishly and confess that you were talking about yourself!
-[Read: Top 10 sexual fantasies for men and Top 10 sexual fantasies for women]
+[Read: Top 16 sexual fantasies for men and Top 17 sexual fantasies for women]

 Try them, and you’ll see just how much both of you can learn about each other’s sexual interests in under an hour!
-[Read: 30 incredibly horny and dirty would-you-rather questions to ask your lover]
+[Read: 40 incredibly horny and dirty would-you-rather questions to ask your lover]

 Don’t go overboard while trying to please your partner, or to prove that you love their idea even if you don’t.
 Just because your partner enjoys something doesn’t mean they expect you to enjoy the same things.

 Talk to your partner about your sexual interests, or hear theirs out.
 Take some time for the ideas to sink in, and if it’s something you just can’t do, be frank and tell your lover about it *without making them feel judged!*

-Take time to explore each other, talk about things both of you enjoy and try new things that feel good in bed.
+Take time to explore each other, talk about things both of you enjoy, and try new things that feel good in bed.
 [Read: 9 sexy things you can do to delay penetration and drive each other crazy!]

-#7 Start the conversation with a confession.
 But don’t go overboard just yet.
 If you’ve been trying to ask your partner what they enjoy, and your partner just blushes coyly or pretends like they’re interested in nothing but the missionary, don’t push them on.

 Instead, make a small and calculated confession.
 Brush the surface of something you enjoy and tell your partner about it.
 And see how your boyfriend or girlfriend reacts to your little confession.

 One thing would lead to another, and before you know it, you’ll unleash a wildcat.
 And oh yes, the sex will blow your mind too!
 [Read: The right way to talk dirty to a girl without turning her off]

 Don’t judge your partner.
 Just because your partner says they’ve fantasized about having a threesome or that they like the idea of public flashing doesn’t make them a bad person.

 On the other hand, if you clam up and appear shocked or annoyed, your partner may feel ashamed and never ever open up to you again!
 [Read: 20 things every couple needs to know before considering a threesome]

 If something your partner says bothers you or pricks you hard, sit down with your partner.
 Calmly and cautiously, tell them how you feel, all the while reassuring them that you’re not judging them but just trying to understand their sexual side better.

 On the other hand, if your partner’s sex talk or sexual fantasies arouse or interest you, ask your partner to elaborate so you can add your own dark experiences and interests into the conversation.
 [Read: How to react to a sexual confession without losing your mind]

 Understand this well, and remember it.
 If your partner tells you something in bed that offends you, even for a moment, you need to realize that your partner is revealing it to you only to make both your sex lives better.
 And your partner isn’t saying it just to hurt you or make you feel humiliated in bed.

 Accept criticisms in bed gracefully, or even laugh about it.
-But make sure you remember it so your partner can feel comfortable enough to share their secrets with you in future too.
+But make sure you remember it so your partner can feel comfortable enough to share their secrets with you in the future too.
 [Read: 13 untold sex secrets you definitely need to know!]

 Don’t say the wrong things at the wrong time.
 If your partner talks dirty or shares a fantasy that you don’t particularly appreciate while having sex, don’t stop the to-and-fro midway and stare at your partner with a shocked expression.

 If you really want to go into details about a particular fantasy of your lover’s, talk to them about it a while after they mention it, so they don’t feel judged or insulted by your question.
 [Read: How to fantasize about someone else in bed with your partner]

 And if it doesn’t excite you or your partner, move on, there are enough sexual ideas to set your sexual passion on fire!
 And it all starts with communication.
 [Read: 20 unique and hot sex ideas to blow your lover’s mind in bed]

 Look, if you want to talk about sex and kinky ideas, you might as well throw prudishness out of the window, and prepare yourself for a wild ride of sexual exploration.
 Reveal your fantasies, get kinky and start by telling the truth about the things you enjoy and the new things you want to try in bed.

 Holding your sexual thoughts close to your heart and expecting sex to magically get better with each passing day as the infatuation wears off is like asking for a miracle every time you have sex.

-Use these 14 tips to get your partner to open up and talk about sex effortlessly.
+Use these tips to get your partner to open up and talk about sex effortlessly.
 And most importantly, you have to remember that we live in a world full of sexual fantasies and deviant thoughts.
 And as freaky as you think you are, your fantasy isn’t as unique or shocking as you think.
 So don’t be ashamed.
 You’re never alone!